SamsungInternet/three-effects/README.md

 ## Usage

-The library exposes a single function that takes THREE.Scene objects as argument and returns functions/closures tied to the provided scene object.
+The library exposes a single function, attachEffects, that takes THREE.Scene objects as argument and returns functions/closures tied to the provided scene object.

 The returned closures are used to set the final composition shader which will outputs to screen/hmd.
 The full fragment shader needs to be passed to the closure as it's single argument.
 The scene.userData property is used as the uniforms container for the final step.